-Senate Campaign In Tennessee Fears Hack After 'Imposter' Emails Request Money
+Senate Campaign In Tennessee Fears Hack After Impostor's Emails Request Money

-The campaign for the leading Democratic candidate for Senate in Tennessee, former Gov. Phil Bredesen, sent a letter to the FBI Thursday that said it feared it had been hacked.
+The campaign for the leading Democratic candidate for Senate in Tennessee, former Gov. Phil Bredesen, said in a letter to the FBI Thursday that it feared it had been hacked.

-The potential breach comes as state and federal officials are increasingly worried that enough hasn't been done to improve election security since 2016, as this year's midterms approach in November.
+The potential breach comes as state and federal officials are increasingly worried that enough hasn't been done to improve election security since 2016.

 According to the letter, which the campaign shared with NPR, the campaign received emails asking for money on Feb.
 28, from an address that was almost identical to the address of the campaign's media buyer.

-"The sender knew that the campaign was preparing to purchase air time for a TV commercial and knew the dates of the proposed media buy," wrote the campaign's lawyer Robert Cooper Jr. "These emails urged the campaign to wire funds to an international bank account."
+"The sender knew that the campaign was preparing to purchase air time for a TV commercial and knew the dates of the proposed media buy," wrote campaign lawyer Robert Cooper Jr. "These emails urged the campaign to wire funds to an international bank account."

-Due to the fact that the "imposters" knew that the campaign was indeed planning on buying ad time on the dates proposed, Cooper wrote that the campaign was "concerned that there has been an unauthorized intrusion into the extended campaign organization."
+Because the impostor knew that the campaign was planning to buy ad time on the dates proposed, Cooper wrote that the campaign was "concerned that there has been an unauthorized intrusion into the extended campaign organization."

-After aides recognized that the emails weren't legitimate, the campaign brought on a cybersecurity firm who linked the email addresses back to an Arizona-based registrar.
+After aides recognized that the emails weren't legitimate, the campaign brought on a cybersecurity firm, which linked the email addresses back to an Arizona-based registrar.
 No money was transferred, according to the letter.

 An FBI spokesperson in Tennessee said the agency is "aware of the matter" but does not comment on whether investigations are ongoing.